 Financial guarantees, letters of credit and loan commitments are off-balance sheet instruments and have no history of default.
 As a result, the Bank considers the risk of default to be very low and the ECLs on these instruments were determined to be zero.
+For the year ended September 30, 2024.
 Expressed in Thousands of Eastern Caribbean dollars (\$'000), except where otherwise stated.